QuTech-Delft/qne-adk/docs/application_configuration.rst

 performed upon the value.
 For example, if ``unit`` will be ‘rad' and the value is 3.14, then scaling can be something else than 1.0, like 0.1.
 The value will now be multiplied with the scaling: 3.14 * 0.1 = 0.314

+``input_type`` can take one of the following values:

+1. number
+2. qubit

+An example of each type of ``input_type`` and its structure can be seen in the application config layout shown above.

 You can also indicate which role or roles should be linked to which input by entering the role names in the "roles" list property of each input.